 - 1 Wrong side of fabric

 - 2 Right side of fabric

 - 3 Upper thread

-- 4 Bobbin thread
+- Bobbin thread

+The unread thread

 - (5) The upper thread is visible from the wrong side of the fabric.

 Changing the tension of the upper thread

 The tension of the upper thread can be changed using thread tension keys.